News|Articles|December 5, 2025

 The Advisory Committee on Immunization Practices (ACIP) voted to recommend individual-based decision-making for parents when deciding when or if to give their child the birth dose of the hepatitis B virus vaccine.

-The Advisory Committee on Immunization Practices (ACIP) has voted 8 to 3 to remove the universal recommendation for a hepatitis B virus (HBV) vaccine, including the birth dose, for infants born to hepatitis B antigen negative (HBsAg-negative) mothers.
-The vote was announced following a multi-day meeting at the CDC Headquarters in Atlanta, Georgia.1
+The Advisory Committee on Immunization Practices (ACIP) has voted 8 to 3 to remove the universal recommendation for a hepatitis B virus (HBV) vaccine, including the birth dose, for infants born to hepatitis B surface antigen–negative (HBsAg-negative) mothers.
+The vote was announced following a multiday meeting at CDC headquarters in Atlanta, Georgia.1

 The committee now recommends individual-based decision-making in consultation with a health care provider for parents deciding when—or if—to give the HBV vaccine, including the birth dose.
 For patients not receiving the HBV birth dose, ACIP now recommends that the initial dose be administered no earlier than 2 months of age.1

-No changes were made to the vaccination recommendation for infants born to women who test HBsAg-positive or who have an unknown HBsAg status.
+No changes were made to the vaccination recommendation for infants born to women who test positive for HBsAg or who have an unknown HBsAg status.
 For these individuals, HBV vaccination remains universally recommended.1,2

-ACIP also voted to approve language allowing the Vaccines for Children (VFC) program to provide HBV vaccines adhering to these new recommendations to children whose parents or guardians may not be able to afford them.
-Some members expressed confusion surrounding the voting language, leading to 7 votes in the affirmative and 4 abstainers.1
+ACIP also voted to approve language allowing the federal Vaccines for Children (VFC) program to provide HBV vaccines, adhering to these new recommendations, to children whose parents or guardians may not be able to afford them.
+Some members expressed confusion surrounding the voting language, leading to 7 affirmative votes and 4 abstentions.1

 Reactions From ACIP Members

-Joseph R. Hibbeln, MD, ABNP, CAPT USPHS (Ret.), a psychiatrist and ACIP member, characterized the confusion that shone through the committee’s discussions throughout the 2-day meeting in Atlanta, Georgia.1,3
+Joseph R. Hibbeln, MD, ABPN, CAPT, USPHS (Ret), a psychiatrist and ACIP member, characterized the confusion that emerged during the committee’s discussions throughout the 2-day meeting.1,3

 “Thoughtful inquiry is always acceptable,” Meissner said.
 “However, that inquiry should not be confused with mindless skepticism.”1

-Meissner also questioned the logic behind removing a universal vaccine recommendation at birth while recommending that, if such vaccination occurs, it occur after 2 months of age.
+Meissner also questioned the logic behind removing a universal vaccine recommendation at birth while recommending that, if such vaccination occurs, it should be done after 2 months of age.
 Meanwhile, he decried the argument that serology testing alone could confirm whether a child has adequate protection against hepatitis B, claiming the voting language seemed “made up” and from “never-ever land.”1

-“There are absolutely no data to support [that one dose is as good as multiple doses],” Meissner claimed.
-“The risk of harm is great if we do not complete the HebB immunization schedule.
+“There are absolutely no data to support [that 1 dose is as good as multiple doses],” Meissner claimed.
+“The risk of harm is great if we do not complete the [HBV] immunization schedule.
 Again, there is no evidence of harm.”1

 Safety of the HBV Vaccine

-In presentations to the committee, individuals cited differences in the US’ vaccine schedule compared with other countries and shifting opinions and supposed dissatisfaction among parents of the HBV birth dose as reasons to alter ACIP’s recommendations.
-A safety presentation from Mark F. Blaxill, MBA, claimed that the safety of the universal birth dose had not been confirmed in randomized, placebo-controlled trials, leading to questions regarding the potential of adverse effects.4,5
+In presentations to the committee, individuals cited differences in the US vaccine schedule compared with those of other countries and shifting opinions and supposed dissatisfaction among parents of the HBV birth dose as reasons to alter ACIP’s recommendations.
+A safety presentation by Mark F. Blaxill, MBA, claimed that the safety of the universal birth dose had not been confirmed in randomized, placebo-controlled trials, leading to questions regarding the potential for adverse effects.4,5

 REFERENCES